w99427/eNotes-Android-SDK/README.md

 ```

 #### 2.Building from the command line:
 To get started, it is best to have the latest JDK and Gradle installed.
-The HEAD of the `develop` branch contains the latest development code.
+The HEAD of the `master` branch contains the latest development code.

 To perform a full build use
 ```